 The solution:

 While spreadsheets can't automatically log your email to a record, a good SRM will.
-An SRM with email integration, like Jambo, even has system logic to translate the emails into readable communication records and associate them with known stakeholders within the system, adding any email attachments to their records.
+An SRM with email integration, such as Jambo, even has system logic to translate emails into readable communication records and associate them with known stakeholders within the system, adding any email attachments to their records.
 Jambo can even convert your original email into a PDF and add it as an attachment so you have it as part of your supporting documentation.

 4. Lower organizational risk